jodal/comics/docs/specs/004-public-active-schedule.rst

 5. Update status page to use "new" schedule.
 6. Remove old ``get_comic_schedule`` from utils.
 7. Update crawler and/or view code to respect public flag.
-8. Update crawler and/or view code to respect active flag.
+8. [done, 2011-08-14] Update crawler and/or view code to respect active flag.
 9. Update docs if required.